stefanDeveloper/heiDGAF/docs/pipeline.rst

 - **Batch**: Stores the latest incoming messages associated with a particular key.

-- **Buffer**: Stores the previous batch of messages associated with a particular key, including the timestamps.
+- **Buffer**: Stores the previous batch of messages associated with a particular key.

+- **Batch ID**: Unique identifier assigned to each batch for tracking and monitoring purposes.

+- **Monitoring Databases**: Tracks logline-to-batch associations, batch timestamps, and fill levels for comprehensive monitoring.

 Key Procedures
 ..............